This post was updated on January 19, 2022

 Deckstainhelp.com remains committed to being your number one reference for deck restoration professional tips and industry news.
 For a beautifully stained wood deck that remains beautiful throughout the season and beyond, we strongly recommend a high-quality wood deck brightener following a cleaner or stripper.
 As always, we appreciate your input, so feel free to leave a comment below.

 Wood deck maintenance is important to the lifespan of any deck.
-Proper cleaning and staining are necessary on a regular basis to protect the deck from the harsh environment.
-Prior staining the surface needs a good cleaning.
+Proper cleaning and staining are necessary on a regular basis to protect the deck from a harsh environment.
+Prior to staining the surface needs a good cleaning.
 A clean surface will ensure proper adhesion and stain penetration.
 Cleaning a wood surface prior to staining will also enhance the beauty of the wood and give you a better end result.

 There are several necessary steps in the wood cleaning process to prepare the surface for a new coat of stain.
 The first step is to clean the wood with a quality wood cleaner to remove all the dirt, grime, mold, mildew, graying, and mill glaze.
 The aid of a deck cleaner will help break up and remove these contaminants that may prevent the new stain from performing.